FOREX-Dollar holds tight as investors look beyond Fed to next big cenbank meetings

 By Alun John

+"Also that risk assets took the latest pivot so well reinforces the fact that the U.S. dollar and risk sentiment seem to be negatively correlated."

-All three main U.S. stock indexes reversed earlier losses and climbed into positive territory after the meeting, extending gains as Fed Chair Jerome Powell struck an upbeat tone in a news conference and expressed willingness to raise interest rates as necessary to control inflation. .N
+All three main U.S. stock indexes reversed earlier losses and climbed into positive territory after the meeting. .N

-"The economy no longer needs increasing amounts of policy support," said Powell, contrasting the near-depression conditions at the onset of the coronavirus pandemic in 2020 with today's rising prices and wages and rapid improvement in the job market.

-But the Fed was not the only game in town.
-The ECB, BOE, as well as the Swiss National Bank and Norges Bank will hold policy meetings later Thursday.

 World FX rateshttps://tmsnrt.rs/2RBWI5E